-Other Governmental Funds - The Other Governmental Funds are non-major funds which have a combined total fund balance of approximately \$1,188,000, an increase of approximately \$190,000 (18%) from last year.
+Other Governmental Funds - The Other Governmental Funds are non-major funds which have a combined total fund balance of approximately \$645,000, a decrease of approximately \$543,000 (46%) from last year.
 Other Governmental Funds consist of seven special revenue funds and two debt service funds.
 The special revenue funds account for proceeds of specific revenue sources that are restricted, committed, or assigned to specified expenditures.
 The Town's special revenue funds are comprised of the Victims' Advocate Fund, which accounts for court fees collected for victims; the Accommodations Tax Fund, which accounts for the two percent tax collected and distributed by the State; the Abatements and Improvements Fund, which diverts additional permit revenues from the General Fund so the Town does not remain dependent upon the growth revenues and for the Town to complete short-term projects; the Police Narcotics Fund, which reports confiscated funds; the Stormwater Utility Fund is used to account for the Town's annual stormwater utility fee and disbursements to fund stormwater projects; and the Tree Mitigation Fund, which encourages the protection and replacement of trees within Town limits.
+The FEMA PDMC Grant fund is used to account for the accumulation of resources from the Town's pre-disaster mitigation grant program administered through FEMA.
 The Debt Service Fund is used to allocate the 3 mills of property tax collections to pay the Town's general obligation bond debt.
 And the Community Recreation Complex Debt Service Fund records transfers in of local hospitality and accommodations tax revenues from the Local Tax Fund for the Series 2019 Installment Purchase Refunding Revenue Bond payments.